A Simple Data Decision That Cuts 3,400 kg of CO₂, Saves Thousands, and Actually Makes Sense

 🥤 Producing over 100,000 plastic water bottles

-🌲 Burning what it takes 25 trees a year to absorb
+🌲 Burning what it takes 25 trees to absorb in a year

 🏡 Running your air conditioner non-stop for 8 months